acse-srm3018/Driverless_Car/README.md

 ## Testing the model

 After the training, the network can successfully drive on both tracks.
 Quite surprisingly, it drives better and smoother on the test track with respect to the training track (at least from a qualitative point of view).
 I refer the reader to the [demo video](https://www.youtube.com/watch?v=gXkMELjZmCc) above for a visual evaluation of the model.
-This also comprises a visualization of the network's activations at different layer depth.
+This also comprises a visualization of the network's activations at different layer depth

 ### Discussion and future works
 In my opinion, these were the two main challenges in this project: